kiriDevs/backu.py/README.md

   - It is advised to close all programs before starting the script

 ## Reach out!
 If you want to report a bug or request a feature, create an issue.
 If you know how to do it yourself, you can also make a change yourself and open a pull request.
+You can also ask questions via the issues tab.